Musical Responses to Haptic Technologies

 • Can music be composed or musical performances devised in response to haptic technologies?

-In addition to written reflection, this project could incorporate practice-based responses to these questions.
+In addition to written reflection, this project could incorporate practice-based responses to these questions (EG new compositions, performances or soundscapes) and/or include research with commercial partners.

 Strategic alignment